Atoms and Isotopes

 Formation from Solutions

-Water on Earth, such as the water in the oceans, contains chemical elements mixed into a solution.
+Water on Earth, such as ocean water, contains chemical elements mixed into a solution.
 Various processes can cause these elements to combine to form solid mineral deposits.

 Minerals from Salt Water